UTXOnly/SNMP_sandbox/README.md

 # SNMP_sandbox

 A sandbox environment for testing custom SNMP profiles with Datadog Network Device Management.
 By adding your own Datadog API key to an `.env` file, then running a simple run script, you can validate your custom SNMP profile with the help of a mock SNMP device running in another Docker container.
+This program is mimics network devices by running [Pysnmp](https://github.com/etingof/pysnmp) containers serving the metrics available from your snmpwalk to be polled by the Datadog agent.

 ##### Use Case
 To validate custom SNMP profiles along with Datadog agent configuration